cadets/trace-data/README.md

 not change.

 Note that it is possible for two different paths to refer to the same uuid - these are still the same file.
+Either both paths point to the same location on the underlying file system, or the path has changed.
 It is also possible to have two separate uuids for the same url.
 This can happen when a file is deleted and a new file with the same name is created.

 In this example, you can see that /tmp/hello-cf9520.o is opened.
 It has the uuid "fbf007a0ee6cea5bacee7b1fdbea745".
 UUID